enes-oerdek/Home-Assistant-Helium-Integration/README.md

 2. [lthiery](https://github.com/lthiery/hnt-explorer) - For providing the new hnt-explorer which makes consuming staking data easier.

-3. [rsnodgrass' hass-helium](https://github.com/rsnodgrass/hass-helium) - Before creating a new integration, I used rsnodgrass' plugin.
+3. [rsnodgrass' hass-helium](https://github.com/rsnodgrass/hass-helium) - Before creating a new integration, I used rsnodgrass' plugin and I liked it.
 Unfortunately it does not seem to get updated.

+3. [Hotspotty](https://hotspotty.net) - For Network Stats the public API of hotspotty is used.

 Stay tuned for more acknowledgements as our project evolves and grows! :rocket: